MarissaMC/NLP_Sentiment-Analysis/README.md

 ------------------------------------------------------------------------------
 Created by Mengchun Wu, 2/4/2015
+## Motivation
-# This homework aims at practice Naive Bayes algorithm.
+This homework aims at practice Naive Bayes algorithm.
-# For Part I, I used dictionary to store model information.
+For Part I, I used dictionary to store model information.
-# I didn't refer to special source but just basic python programming skill.
+I didn't refer to special source but just basic python programming skill.
 ------------------------------------------------------------------------------

-Description of files:
+## Description of files:

 spam.nb : model file for spam dataset sentiment.nb : model file for sentiment dataset